rickstaa/empty-issues-closer-action/README.md

 ### Examples workflow - Close empty issues and unfiled templates

-The following example uses the [issue](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) event to run the empty-issues-closer-action every time a issue is `opened`, `re-opened` or `edited` with all features enabled.
+The following example uses the [issue](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) event to run the empty-issues-closer-action every time a issue is `opened`, `reopened` or `edited` with all features enabled.

 ```yaml
 name: Close empty issues